The Golden Globe awards, in data

 January 7, 2008 – The HFPA announces the cancellation of the traditional Golden Globes ceremony due to the ongoing strike by the Writers Guild.
 Winners are announced during a one-hour press conference on January 13.

-January 7, 2018 – At the 75th annual Golden Globes awards, several actresses and actors attend the event dressed in black to support the Time’s Up movement.
-The movement, launched earlier this year by women and men in the music industry. entertainment, aims to combat sexual harassment in Hollywood and beyond.
+January 7, 2018 – At the 75th annual Golden Globes, several actresses and actors attend the event dressed in black to support the Time’s Up movement.
+The movement, launched earlier this year by women and men from the music industry. entertainment, aims to combat sexual harassment in Hollywood and beyond.

 December 11, 2018 – The Hollywood Foreign Press Association announces a new award called the Carol Burnett Award.
 The award will be presented annually to someone who “has made outstanding contributions to television on or off screen,” according to a statement from the HFPA.